lm3nitro/Projects/New/Bash/Bash Fundamentals/10-Bash Array.md

 ![Pasted image 20241019120627](https://github.com/user-attachments/assets/2ce750ed-5d9a-4786-8a33-4e3660eb9f12)

-#### Length of the Array:
+### Length of the Array:

-Pretending the array with a hash sign (#) would output the total number of elements in the array, in our case it is 4:
+Assuming the array is preceded by a hash sign (#), it would output the total number of elements in the array, in my case it is 4:

 ``` bash
 #!/bin/bash